-It would be nice to know what that oddly shaped trap bar weighs so you can keep an accurate log of your training.
+It would be nice to know what that oddly shaped bar weighs so you can keep an accurate log of your training.

 Table of Contents

-First – What is a Trap Bar?
+First – What is a Hex Bar (or Trap Bar)?

-A trap bar is used for strength training as an alternative to straight-bar deadlifts, to keep the weight more favorably centered in line with your body’s center of gravity, instead of in front of your legs the way straight-bar deadlifts have to be done.
-People with back issues have an easier time doing the trap bar deadlift, whether due to injury or degeneration.
+A hex bar is used for strength training as an alternative to straight-bar deadlifts, to keep the weight more favorably centered in line with your body’s center of gravity, instead of in front of your legs the way straight-bar deadlifts have to be done.
+People with back issues have an easier time doing the hex bar deadlift, whether due to injury or degeneration.
 Not as much pressure is put on their hips and spine.

-It’s called a trap bar because it’s named after the trapezius muscles, connecting the neck to the shoulder bones.
+It’s also called a trap bar because it’s named after the trapezius muscles, connecting the neck to the shoulder bones.
 These are worked when you do shrugs, which is one exercise this type of bar was designed to be used for.
-Many people still do shrugs with it too, but in modern use it is favored more as a deadlift bar.
+Many people still do shrugs with it too, but in modern use it is favored more often as a deadlift bar.

 It has enough room for the average person to step into, grab the handles, and lift the loaded bar up.